 Understanding Unique Beliefs

-Accepting The Individual
+Accepting the Individual

-Adlerian Theory As Therapy
+Adlerian Theory in Therapy

-How Can Adlerian Theory Help?
+How Can Adlerian Therapy Help?

 How It Doesn't Help.
 This type of therapy is not for people who expect quick results.
 It also doesn't cater to those who only want to be in therapy for a brief amount of time.
 Adlerian therapy takes effort, dedication, and commitment.
 While it can help the individual transform into a healthy and happy adult, it doesn't happen overnight.
 (And in truth, most therapy will take the same effort.)